ThirumaLi: Career

 His first single "Swasakosham", referring to a message about "anti-smoking", was taken down.
 Eventually, he released "Malayali Da" same year, which rose to popularity, grossing the Malayalam Charts, with over 13 million on YouTube.
 Soon after, He gained recognition and was seen performing at major music festivals like Indiegaga, PayTM Insider's FANDOM, RED FM's South Side Stories and many more including various Educational College Fests.

 In 2020, Along with Alphons Joseph, He was featured as the songwriter and rapper for the track "Unnikrishnan", from the movie "Varane Avasyamund".

-In 2021, He rapped for "Naade Naattaare", soundtrack from the movie Operation Java, featuring Jakes Bejoy and FEJO.

 Later in 2021, He released "Aliya", through Universal Music India's sub-label Found Out, the track was featured in several charts.

 In 2023, He was signed to Def Jam Recordings with his track "Sambar" which featured the Malayalam Industry's popular hip-hop artists Dabzee, FEJO, and Thudwiser.

 In 2024, He was officially signed to Mass Appeal India with his single "Thericho".